cagatayozata/CTIS456_Team1/README.md

 ## Demo

-Click this [link](http://http://animalcherish.tk/) or [link](http://138.68.67.165/) to view demo.
+Click [https://animalcherish.tk](https://animalcherish.tk) to view demo.
 To review the application, you can register or use our demo account.

 ***Demo Account Information** - **Username:** muammer.sahin **Password:** 1234*